jeffswt/exponential-chaos/documentation/updates.md

 ## 0.12.x Community Update

+### 0.12.2.11 | 24/07/16
+ * Integrated loading modules into main pipeline.
+Users no longer have to receive ANR (Application Not Responding) dialogues while loading.
+ * While loading, users may now resize the windows.
+ * Loading dialogues now have better appearances.

 ### 0.12.2.6 | 24/07/16
  * Got rid of `GetAsyncKeyState()` and a couple other functions in favour of freeGLUT APIs.
 This may further ensure the portability of this project.